 Skip to content Skip to Chat

-Traditionally, education is presented as young children, eager and attentive, relying on the teacher to bestow their wisdom and years of knowledge.
-This classic image is called “pedagogy,” or the practice of teaching children, and is derived from the Greek word for “child” (paidi) and “guide” (ago).
+Traditionally, the prevailing image of education shows young children seated in classrooms, eager and attentive, depending on teachers to impart their knowledge and experience.
+This classic image is called pedagogy, or the science of teaching children, and is derived from the Greek word for child (paidi) and guide (ago).

 What Is Andragogy?